Emveez/aimkeyDetection/README.md

 * Install dependencies according to [this](https://pjreddie.com/darknet/install/)
 * Get the weights
 * Compile with make and run with admin rights
-* Use mousebutton 3 i.e. push mouse scroll to aim
+* Use mouse button 3 i.e. push mouse scroll to aim

 ### Demo
 ![Alt Text](https://media.giphy.com/media/1Qn3CVajk66Gjl6EBm/giphy.gif)

-The demo was perform with a GTX 1060 and Intel Core i5-6600 CPU @ 3.30GHz.
-With this hardware we could detect at around 15 fps.
+The demo was performed with a GTX 1060 gpu and Intel Core i5-6600 CPU @ 3.30GHz.
+With this hardware we could detect at around 15 fps which is not enough to make this an efficient aimkey.
+But much could be improved, one could train a simpler model which has lower inference time and hence improve the fps.